Finance

 Here’s a closer look at how BREs are making this possible

 • Rule Definition: First, organizations define rules based on their risk management policies, regulatory compliance requirements, and operational procedures.
 These rules are structured to reflect the conditions under which certain actions should be taken, such as flagging a transaction for review if it exceeds a certain amount, or identifying potential compliance violations.
+Business rules engines can be integrated with application code to automate risk management processes, ensuring that risk mitigation actions are embedded directly into operational workflows.

 • Data Input and Monitoring: Data relevant to the rules is continuously monitored and input into the BRE.
 This data can come from various sources, including internal systems, transaction records, or external feeds.